TMJ jaw and facial pain are part of a group of symptoms related to TMD.

 Neuromuscular dentistry is a branch of general dentistry that studies the system of teeth, muscles and jaw joints and, specifically, how these structures come together into the bite, or occlusion.
 When this system is out of balance because the teeth do not fit together properly, the muscles and joints will work overtime in order to bring the teeth together.
 Working overtime can lead to sore muscles and sometimes a breakdown in the structure of the teeth and jaw joints.The physiologic-based approach to TMD therapy considers the physiology of the muscles, joints, nerves, and teeth before any treatment is rendered.

 The first phase (Phase 1) of treatment includes a comprehensive evaluation of the teeth, jaw joints, neck muscles, and airway and supporting muscles to determine if the presenting signs and symptoms are in fact dental related.
-When this is established, the first phase of treatment can begin.
+When this is established, the first phase of treatment can begin with TMJ dentist, Dr. Randi Green.
 The principle of physiologic-based dentistry lies in getting the muscles to a comfortable position with reversible therapy prior to performing any definitive treatment.